Larder. That’s not a word you hear too much today, is it?

 We encourage you to create your own larder, and offer discounts on bulk purchases that are advantageous for you and for us.
 In addition to our popular custom cut beef and pork, we have a growing number of beef and pork, and chicken bulk bundles available.
 Given the startling statistic of a mere three day food supply in most towns or cities, food preservation and a freezer well stocked with meat provides peace of mind in extreme weather or other uncertain circumstances.

 Imagine yourself in your home nestled in abundance—surrounded by integrity food.
 You enjoy a soul-level satisfaction and pleasure wrapped in the earth’s nurturing provision.
 That is a balm.
 It touches us deeply, profoundly, with a hopeful, optimistic mindset.
-Here at Freedom Acres, we desire real pleasure for you and bring you bulk meat bundles as well as sampler packages of our pastured chicken, woodlot pork, and grassfed grass-finished beef.
+At Pasture to Fork, we desire real pleasure for you and bring you bulk meat bundles as well as sampler packages of our pastured chicken, woodlot pork, and grass-fed grass-finished beef.

 In my opinion, investing in a domestic larder not only makes financial sense, but is the proactive choice to personal preservation and stress elimination.
 As Stephen Covey famously said, ” Everyone must be proactive and do all they can to help themselves…”And that’s the View from the Country.